mihaifm/HIBPOfflineCheck/readme.md

 ![screen](https://user-images.githubusercontent.com/981184/37559417-71ac2bc4-2a2e-11e8-8e3d-5877d9d7a999.png)

 This is a __[KeePass](https://keepass.info/)__ plugin for __[Have I been pwned?](https://haveibeenpwned.com/)__.
-It performs a secure offline check against the password file for any individual password, only when requested by the user by double-clicking the plugin column.
+It performs a secure __offline__ check against the password file for any selected password entry.
+Double click the plugin column to get an instant status check, or use the right click menu to perform the same check for all selected passwords.

 ## Motivation